donfox/resume_site/README.md

 # Personal Website Flask App

 A personal portfolio/resume web application built using Flask.
-It serves a homepage, resume, references, book list, and supports logging and request form submissions.
+It serves a homepage, résumé, references, and book reviews, with support for email form submissions, request logging, and a SQLite-backed database.

 ---

 ## 🚀 Features
 - Homepage with custom content
-- Resume rendered from templates
+- Résumé rendered from templates
+- References and book reviews
-- Email request submission form
+- Email request submission form (Flask-Mail)
-- References and book list pages
-- Templating with Jinja2
-- Logging to file
+- Logging to file and stdout
 - SQLite database for request tracking
+- Developer tooling (Makefile, pre-commit hooks, tests)

 ---